Caring for Dental Implants

 4. Limit Consumption of Staining Substances

-Coffee, tea, red wine, and tobacco are known for their pigment-rich content that can stain implant crowns.
-Although porcelain crowns resist stains better than natural teeth, they are not immune to discoloration over time.
+Coffee, tea, red wine, and tobacco can stain implant crowns over time.
+While porcelain crowns resist staining better than natural teeth, they are not immune to discoloration.

 5. Use Antimicrobial Mouthwash

-An antimicrobial mouthwash reduces the risk of infections by eliminating harmful bacteria around your implants.
-Use the mouthwash as directed by your dentist, especially in the initial weeks following implant surgery.
-Most mouthwashes must be swished around your mouth for at least 30 seconds to be effective.
+An antimicrobial mouthwash reduces infection risk by eliminating harmful bacteria around implants.
+Follow your dentist’s instructions, especially in the initial weeks following implant surgery.
+Most mouthwashes should be swished for at least 30 seconds to be effective.

 6. Immediate Attention to Problems